 According to the National Register of Historic Places.
 Moreland Terrace was part of 2 larger estates that had been sold off. “the Morelands” and Birkenshaw.

-Who lived at 48 Moreland Terrace back in the day?
+Who lived at 48 Moreland Terrace?

 New Bedford’s economy was booming in 1924, and in the same year, this stunning Colonial Revival was being built.